miloserdev/openbmc/poky/documentation/toaster-manual/reference.rst

 section for more information.

 The output is a JSON file that itemizes the specific build and includes build summary information.
-Here is sample output for a specific
+The following is sample output for a specific
 build:

 .. code-block:: JSON